Lawrence Tetteh: Career

 Tetteh was ordained a Reverend Minister by Dr. T. L. Osborn and Archbishop Benson Idahosa, establishing the Worldwide Miracle Outreach.
 He is an author of books such as Dangers of Offence, Count your Blessings, and Benefits of the Anointing.
 He serves as a televangelist, philanthropist, public speaker, and hosts the Miracle Touch TV programme globally.
 He also holds visiting lecturer positions in Economics and International Relations at various universities.

 Tetteh has collaborated with prominent ministers such as Oral Roberts, Richard Roberts, T. L. Osborn, Kenneth E. Hagin, Archbishop Desmond Tutu, Morris Cerullo, Archbishop Benson Idahosa, Benny Hinn, Pastor Ayo Oritsejafor, Dr. Richard Shakarian, and others.
 He engages in ecumenical relationships, working with various mainstream and Pentecostal churches like Anglican, Methodist, Presbyterian, Catholic, Apostolic, and Assemblies of God to spread the gospel in Ghana and around the world.

 He delivered the keynote address at the first National crusade of the Methodist Church Ghana in 2002, held at the Independence Square in Accra.
 He also organized the Asanteman for Christ Crusade alongside Dr. Richard Roberts of the Oral Roberts Evangelistic Association at the Kumasi sports stadium, with Otumfour Osei Tutu II, the king of the Ashanti Kingdom, as the special guest of honor.

 He has been a speaker at the Full Gospel Business Men's Fellowship International (FGBMFI), serving as the main speaker for the world conventions in Florida, U.S. in 2008 and in Yerevan, Armenia in 2013.

 He has also been the main speaker for significant crusades organized by the Presbyterian Church of Ghana and The Anglican Church, held at the Independence Square Accra.

 In 2017, Tetteh was inducted as an Honorary Canon by the Anglican Church, under the leadership of Archbishop Daniel Sarfo, Primate of the Church of the Province of West Africa.

+In November 2025 he was the keynote speaker for the African Highroad Leadership Conference which happened in Nairobi, Kenya in which he spoke on the topic The Dangers Of Offence which he described as a major setback for many emerging leaders.